17. Full reserve banking

 Maturity matching (or not)

-The 'time deposit' systems described so far have the property of strict maturity matching. i.e. the time period the depositor agrees to lend to the bank, dictates the maximum duration that the bank can lend that money out.
+The 'time deposit' systems described so far have the property of strict maturity matching.
+In other words, the time period the depositor agrees to lend to the bank, dictates the maximum duration that the bank can lend that money out.
 This may however be overly restrictive.
 There are projects for which it is necessary to borrow money over a great many years before it can be repaid and it may be hard to find depositors that are willing to have their money tied up for such long periods.
 It may be necessary to string together a chain of lenders A, B, C etc, each lending for some component of the total time.
-This does indeed carry a risk in as much as only the first lender in the chain will be signed up from the start.
+This does indeed carry a risk inasmuch as only the first lender in the chain will be signed up from the start.
 Each subsequent lender will need to be acquired around the time that the previous lender wants to withdraw their loan, i.e. when lender A demands their money back, then the bank will use lender B's money to pay them.
 If no lender B can be found, then the bank will be unable to repay lender A, at least at that instant.

 The process of making loans where the durations agreed to by depositors are not strictly matched to the duration requested by borrowers, is known as ‘maturity transformation’.
 Maturity transformation is a matter of degree, i.e. the number of people in the lending chain A, B, C etc could be restricted to some maximum allowable number.
 A high number would be riskier, a low number safer.
 Sadly, some economists erroneously believe that full reserve banking forbids any degree of maturity transformation at all, and condemn it on that basis.